Firesphere/silverstripe-solr-search/docs/12-Contributing/02-Contributing.md

 This is probably the most important thing to bear in mind.
 A great design principle for software libraries is to start with a real-world use case, and try to implement it using the feature you have in mind.
-No issues or PRs will be accepted into script without an accompanying use case (See the project board).
+No issues or PRs will be accepted into this module without an accompanying use case (See the project board).
 And I hold myself to that rule just as much as anybody else.

 What do I mean by "use case"?
 I mean a real problem that you or someone else actually has, that could be solved using the feature.